-The Devils Tower National Monument Visitor Center was completed in 1935 with the help of the Civilian Conservation Corps.
+Devils Tower National Monument has one visitor center.
+The visitor center was completed in 1935 with the help of the Civilian Conservation Corps.
 It was constructed from ponderosa pine logs and other local materials, and was orginially designed as an administration building for the park.